pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserItem.class/README.md

 As you see comparison logic is also delegated to the item type.
 So in method example all method implementations do not need to duplicate them.

+There are few other testing methods:

+- representsItemOfType: itemType
+It check that browser item belongs to the given type.
+It uses #includesBehaviour: logic.

+- representsObject: anObject
+It checks that browser item represents same object as argument.
+Actual comparison is delegated to the item type.

+- representsObjectEqualTo: anObject
+It checks that browser item represents object equal to argument.
+Actual comparison is delegated to the item type.

 Internal Representation and Key Implementation Points.

     Instance Variables